YNUWAIWAI/werewolfguide/docs/terms.md

 ### Article 9.
 (Exclusion of Liability)
 <ol>
-  The Service shall be offered on an as-is basis.
+  <li>The Service shall be offered on an as-is basis.
 The Secretariat does not give any guarantee to Users about anything of the following:<ol>
     <li type="a">The Service meets Users’ requirements and utilization purpose;</li>
     <li type="a">Contents of the Service are correct and trustable;</li>
     <li type="a">Connection via the Service will not be interrupted for any reason;</li>